sst/guide/_chapters/adding-auth-to-our-serverless-app.md

 Let's go over what we are doing here.

 - We are creating a new stack for our auth infrastructure.
 While we don't need to create a separate stack, we are using it as an example to show how to work with multiple stacks.
-Additionally, such separations can make maintenance easier.

 - The `Auth` construct creates a Cognito User Pool for us.
 We are using the `login` prop to state that we want our users to login with their email.